n8henrie/n8henrie.github.io/_posts/2013-01-04-pastebin-backups-with-curl-and-launchd.md

 <!--more-->

 I [recently posted a script](http://n8henrie.com/2012/12/pinboard-backups-with-curl-and-launchd/) that uses cURL along with launchd to automate <a target="_blank" href="http://pinboard.in">Pinboard.in</a> backups.
-This one isn’t too much different, but it is for Pastebin backups.
+This one isn't too much different, but it is for Pastebin backups.

 Pastebin is the service I use to display my scripts in these neat frames with syntax highlighting.
 So posting my Pastebin backup script in a Pastebin frame is kinda like Inception.
 Basically, the script logs into Pastebin using your credentials, makes a cookie for that login, uses the cookie to download the backup file, then deletes the cookie.
 See the post linked above for an example .plist you can use to schedule this with launchd.